 For example, a customer of SPM Assets maintains residential healthcare locations across Australia.
 A traditional condition assessment would require visiting literally hundreds of rooms to describe the components that make up a facility.

-Using advanced asset management software, the organization can record a thorough survey of a representative sample of rooms then intelligently clone that data across the rest of the facility to develop a comprehensive picture of that facility’s condition.
+Using advanced asset management software, the organisation can record a thorough survey of a representative sample of rooms then intelligently clone that data across the rest of the facility to develop a comprehensive picture of that facility’s condition.
 This significantly reduces asset inspection time, allowing an inspector to focus on the highest value, most critical components.

-An organization makes a compromise in terms of getting an overall assessment that is at least 80% accurate, as opposed to 100% accuracy if every room of every facility was assessed individually.
+An organisation makes a compromise in terms of getting an overall assessment that is at least 80% accurate, as opposed to 100% accuracy if every room of every facility was assessed individually.
 But the return in terms of cost reduction and time to complete is significantly improved, and the data gathered is still a strong foundation that will be improved on in a targeted way over time – this is what’s needed for good project level decision-making.

 Asset management software will also deliver a return on the investment if the process of turning data into insights is improved.